 Financial markets have been in flux for millennia.
 As such, we’ve become quite good at seeing patterns and planning for potential contingencies (except the 2008 financial crisis, of course).
 This is because we’ve seen, and documented, many similar situations before.
 But climate change and its potential impact on the world economy is something we have little experience of (the ice age predated the cash economy by about 8,000 years).

 The reason for our lack of understanding is that there are simply too many variables in the equation.
-The interconnected nature of the world’s financial markets, as we saw in 2008, causes wakes across the globe, but when considering climate change, one must factor in swathes of volatile data; climate change’s impact (which we can’t accurately map) on labour output, for example, has to be looked at alongside a country’s carbon emission policy (which largely depends on the political party in control at any given time), and don’t forget to add in that market-reactive base interest rate that’s set by a government’s central bank.
+When considering climate change, one must factor in swathes of volatile data; climate change’s impact (which we can’t accurately map) on labour output, for example, has to be looked at alongside a country’s carbon emission policy (which largely depends on the political party in control at any given time), and don’t forget to add in that market-reactive base interest rate that’s set by a government’s central bank.
 And that’s barely scratching the surface of the potential ramifications of climate change on finance.

 Ignorance Is Not Bliss… What Do We Know?